bitwarden/help/_articles/features/authenticator-keys.md

 - From a Bitwarden mobile app by [**Scanning a QR Code**](#scan-a-qr-code)
 - From any Bitwarden app by [**Manually Entering a Secret**](#manually-enter-a-secret)

+{% callout success %}
+TOTPs rely on *time-based* code generation.
+If your device has an incorrect time compared to the server, it'll generate password that don't work.
+{% endcallout %}

 ### Scan a QR Code

 Complete the following steps to setup the Bitwarden Authenticator from the iOS or Android app: